swcarpentry/good-enough-practices-in-scientific-computing/index.md

 and if researchers don’t see those benefits quickly enough to justify the pain, they will almost certainly switch back to their old way of doing things.
-This rules out many practices, such as code review, that we feel are essential for larger-scale development (Section [sec:omitted]).
+This rules out many practices, such as code review, that we feel are essential for larger-scale development.

 We organize our recommendations into the following topics: